mrakgr/Trading-Journal/journal_2025.md

 We’re All So F’d | NVIDIA x Palantir, Global Surveillance, "Pre-Crime" Arrests, & AI

 Holy crap, what the hell is happening in the US?
 They really are going the Cyberpunk route.

+11am.
+What I am going to do from here on is glue myself to algo and systematic traders.
+I got quite a bit from the discretionary daytraders, but there is always more to get.

+Trying to get to 200k is not a priority, what I should ensure are good returns for the next 10, 20, 30 and even 40 years.
+Take care of the future and the present will take care of itself.

+I'll resume the screencast tomorrow and focus on finishing the two daytrading systems.
+Then I'll see how I am going to proceed after that.